yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/compling.md

 sudo usermod -a -G dialout $USER
 ```

 Then, source the setup files for the ROS 2 workspaces.
-You can optionally ignore the Webots workspace.
+Optionally, the Webots workspace may be ignored.

 ```bash
 source ~/lgdx_ws/install/setup.bash